Serchinastico/GamesOfLife/README.md

 I made a happy accident and swapped x and y while calculating neighbors for a given cell.
 The result is a mirrored animation that resembles Rorschach tests.

+### RGB Enemies

+I'm trying to emulate 3 rival civilizations that will fight for territory

 ## Ideas

 - Use blender for better renders